upstash/upsy/README.md

 Upsy is an open source Discord & Slack bot that remembers your conversations to provide **fast, accurate answers whenever you have a question**.

+## Demo:

+[Discord Bot Link](https://discord.com/oauth2/authorize?client_id=1220739209321644033) You can add Upsy to your Discord server and it can answer questions based on the chat history.

+> :warning: **Warning:** This is a public bot and the data you share with Upsy could be accessed by others.
+We recommend deploying your own instance of Upsy for private conversations.

 <img src="./static/demo.png" width="700">

+## Table of Contents

 1. [Tech Stack](#user-content-upsys-defaults)
 2. [Features](#user-content-features)